Corner Kitchen reopening under new ownership, revamped menu

 Humberto Lira is a chef and helped create the menu.
 He said the dishes will be unique, but packed with flavor using local ingredients.

-“My philosophy is very simple food, but it’s also 3-4 things on the plate, but it’s very flavorful.
+“My philosophy is very simple food, but it’s also three to four things on the plate, but it’s very flavorful.
 So we’re not trying to be fancy, no foams or stuff like that.
 It’s all about food that you’re going to crave,” Lira said.

 While the COVID-19 pandemic caused Corner Kitchen to close in June 2020, it is still impacting the new owners.
 Kim said finding staff members is proving to be a challenge.